NicoleRauch/BusinessWebsite/jekyll/_posts/2015-12-20-lightweight-stubbing-of-ajax-requests-in-javascript.md

 });
 </pre>

-In the first test, "makes request to the backend", we pass a callback to the module that does not do anything because we want to fully contentrate on the request.
+In the first test, "makes request to the backend", we pass to the module a callback that does not do anything; we do this because we want to fully contentrate on the request.
 No other requests are triggered in our test (which we explicitly check in the first <code>expect</code>), therefore we can inspect the first request that was stored in our <code>requests</code> array and see whether it used the correct URL.

 In the second test, we implement a callback that does the actual validation of the data passed to it.
 Note here the use of the done() callback to tell Mocha that the test was completed.
 This is mandatory for asynchronous checking of results.
 After we have triggered the AJAX call by invoking <code>validateInBackend()</code>, we can again access the first request that we collected, this time responding to it with some stubbed serialised JSON data.
 The check in the callback body now guarantees that this data was actually passed to the callback after it was parsed to JSON.

-1. simples beantworten von requests ohne spezielle werte
-1. vorbereiten für das sammeln von requests
-1. prüfen von ergebnissen
-1. anzeigen der urls
-1. beantworten von requests mit respond()

 ## Stubbing multiple AJAX requests

 Now let's assume our application's AJAX logic is a bit more challenging.
 For example, we might want to log to the backend how much time each validation roundtrip took, to get an impression of how long the user needs to wait for the answer.

--- We might even want to take this further, for example by triggering another backend call that suggests some alternative usernames in case the desired username was already taken.
+We might even want to take this further, for example by triggering another backend call that suggests some alternative usernames in case the desired username was already taken.
 Implementing and testing this is left as an exercise for the reader.

-In this case, i.e. when emitting new requests after a response came in, the AJAX response stubbing technique shown above is not sufficient because it will only capture the first round of requests, not any subsequent ones.
-Of course, we could address the subsequent requests after the first ones have been dealt with, but if this happens multiple times, the tests will get quite complicated and - even worse - will eventually match the implementation quite closely, thus being prone to failing when the actual implementation changes.
+In these cases, i.e. when emitting new requests after a response came in, the AJAX response stubbing technique shown above is not sufficient because it will only capture the first round of requests, not any subsequent ones.
+Of course, we could address the subsequent requests after the first ones have been dealt with, but if this happens multiple times, the tests will get rather complicated and - even worse - will eventually match the implementation quite closely, thus being prone to failing when the actual implementation changes.
 Wouldn't it be nice if we could just set up all answers at the start of the test that we want to give, no matter at which point in time we might need them?

-Sinon's FakeServer allows to do exactly that.
+Sinon's [FakeServer](http://sinonjs.org/docs/#fakeServer) allows to do exactly that.

 We'll demonstrate this by implementing the abovementioned logging of the roundtrip time.

-First of all, let's have a look at our new logging component:
+First of all, let's have a look at our new logging module:

 <pre>
 export default function (milliseconds, callback) {